Zombies in the Banyan Tree

 Darwin Festival

 A Tracks dance show grows from living in this place.
-We like to shine the spotlight on our contemporary culture and reflect back what it means to be a Northern Territorian today, especially in a much wider Australian context.
-We like to rejoice in our difference.
+We like to shine the spotlight on our contemporary culture and reflect back on what it means to be a Northern Territorian today, especially in a much wider Australian context.
+We like to rejoice in our differences.

 Zombies